-The unusually named ghost sickness is considered to be a psychological illness where a person believes that a ghost can take control of a living person's mind and body.
-Through psychological control over their daily thoughts, actions, and existence, people believe that they lose sense of their body.
+The unusually-named phenomenon ghost sickness is considered to be a psychological illness where a person believes that a ghost can take control of a living person's mind and body.
+Through psychological control over their daily thoughts, actions, and existence, people believe that they lose sense of their bodies.
 This belief is prevalent in indigenous North American culture.
 In this tradition, the physical manifestation of symptoms and reactions are closely linked to the spirit or ghost of a deceased loved one.

 Jump ahead to these sections:

 The illness manifests in several ways and differs in how it affects each person.
 The different terms used to describe this phenomenon all relate to the same condition known as ghost sickness.
 You may have heard it referenced as a real ghost illness, ghost contamination, ghost alien disease, and a fore-ordained ghost disease.